 Taste the dark sticky potion or hear the drums

-If line one is intended to be sexual, or at least a double-entendre, then this is pretty lame for a 70-year-old man.
+If line one is intended to be sexual, or at least a double-entendre, then this is pretty gross for a 70-year-old man.
 Discuss.
 I'm assuming he meant to be a little salacious, especially based on the following line which references the tasting of a "dark sticky potion."
 That's gotta be sexual, right?
 Pardon my naivite, but what does that mean exactly?
 Don't answer, that was rhetorical.
 Pearl jam would make more sense, but why is the potion dark in this instance?
 Is some penicillin in order?
 The fact that I have to even think of such preposterous questions only proves that this is a terrible line for a song—his most overtly creepy couplet since anal penetration was broached in "Reno" back in 2005.

 Once they tried to steal my heart

 That I was born dead

 "Iceman" (not a tribute to Spurs legend George "Iceman" Gervin, unfortunately) is mostly known for being the original home of the famous "Badlands" lyric "I wanna go out tonight, I wanna find out what I got."
 So it has justified its existence by being a lyric donor—but the rest of the host body is seriously fucked up anatomically.
 It's a good thing "Badlands" didn't need a heart, too, because here it seems to be located inside the cranial cavity, and not behind the ribs where most hearts call home.
 On top of that, there's a claim made that the stolen heart was taken from a dead body.
 Last I checked, the heart doesn't do much good if it ain't beating (unless your name is Hannibal).
 There's a reason this song was on the Tracks box; it was meant to be a cadaver song, mined for parts, but never meant to exist on its own.

 Sighin' over that black hole in the sun